RubenVP2/rubenvp2/README.md

 - 🌱 I’m currently learning **Flutter, React**

-- 📄 Know about my experiences [I am a student in computer science in alternation, I work in a company for 2 years.
-Mainly, I work on Java 8 and Servicemix framework.](I am a student in computer science in alternation, I work in a company for 2 years.
-Mainly, I work on Java 8 and Servicemix framework.)
+- 📄 Know about my experiences **I am a student in computer science in alternation, I work in a company for 2 years.
+Mainly, I work on Java 8 and Servicemix framework.
+I am a student in computer science in alternation, I work in a company for 2 years.
+Mainly, I work on Java 8 and Servicemix framework.**

 - ⚡ Fun fact **Boxing enthusiast :punch:**